lukejharmon/lanyon/chapters_preref/chapter10_birthdeath_pre.md

 ![Figure 10.7.
 A. a pectinate tree ($I_C = 1$); B. a random tree ($0 < I_C < 1$); C. A balanced tree ($I_C = 0$).]({{ site.baseurl }}/images/figure10-7.png)

-There are a number of other indices of phylogenetic tree balance (reviewed in Mooers and Heard xxx; and others).
+There are a number of other indices of phylogenetic tree balance [reviewed in @Mooers1997-ow].
 All of these indices are used in a similar way: one can then compare the value of the tree index to what one might expect under a particular model of diversification, typically birth-death.
 In fact, since these indices focus on tree topology and ignore branch lengths, one can actually consider their general behavior under a set of equal-rates Markov (ERM) models.
 This set includes any model where birth and death rates are equal across all lineages in a phylogenetic tree at a particular time.
 ERM models include birth-death models as described above, but also encompass models where birth and/or death rates change through time.

 ## Lineage-through-time plots